Codecademy/docs/content/css/concepts/colors/colors.md

 ---
-Title: 'Colors'
+Title: "Colors"
-Description: 'The CSS color property sets the text color: css h1 { color: aqua; }  It can be set with one of the following:'
+Description: "The CSS color property sets the text color: css h1 { color: aqua; }  It can be set with one of the following:"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Colors'
+  - "Colors"
-  - 'Documentation'
+  - "Documentation"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'learn-intermediate-css'
+  - "learn-intermediate-css"
 ---

 The CSS `color` property sets the text color: